cy-arduino/cy_rwlock/README.md

 # RwLock: Reader-Writer lock

-NOTE: RwLock only support multi-thread!!
+NOTE: RwLock currently only support multi-thread!!

 ## Introduction
 We can simply protect a shared resource by a lock.
 But the performance is not